 - a.
-Office Hours: The instructor's office hours will be posted in the Canvas course the first week of classes.
-The instructor will be available outside of office hours by appointment. - b.
-Learning Management System Usage Notification: The student can expect me to discuss the course layout in Canvas, and an explanation of how to access all course material therein such as the textbook, lecture notes, video instruction, reviews, and unit quizzes. - a.
+Office Hours: I am available 10 hours each week for office hours.
+I can be reached at (850) 769 1551 (ext.
+5875) or emailed at mensitie@gulfcost.edu or through the Canvas LMS.
+My office hours will be posted outside my office door after the semester begins as well as in the Canvas course. - b.
+Learning Management System Usage Notification: The student can expect me to discuss the course layout in Canvas, and an explanation of how to access all course material therein such as the textbook, lecture notes, video instruction, reviews, and unit quizzes. - c.
 Email/voicemail response time of the instructor: The student should communicate with me using the Canvas email system or the Gulf Coast State College email and can expect to receive a reply within 24-hour window except weekends, holidays, and college closure events.
 Additionally, the student may also call my extension and leave a voicemail, which will be answered when I return to my office.